NCIP/geneconnect/geneconnect/caCore SDK Generated Code/GeneConnect_caCore_Readme.txt

 5. Configuration Instructions
     5.1.
 Configurations required to generate GeneConnect caCore-Like System.

-6. Creating DataBase Tables

-7. Running the Server and Client Application
+6. Running the Server and Client Application

-8. Appendix
+7. Appendix

-Appendix A : Oracle Database installation details

-Appendix B : General Checks before starting with GeneConnect caCore Like system
+Appendix A : General Checks before starting with GeneConnect caCore Like system